FPCITS/ECOMMERCEBACKEND/README.md

 ## Description

-This project is to demonstrate our ability in utilizing node.js to create a README generator.
+This project is to demonstrate our ability in utilizing MySQL2, & Sequelize to build the back end of an e-commerce site.

 ![badge](https://img.shields.io/badge/license-MITLicense-brightorange)